Also known as: single leg deadlift, single-leg rdl, one-leg hinge, single leg rdl, one leg deadlift

 What is Single Leg Hinge?

-The Single Leg Hinge is a medium-level unilateral hip-hinge that trains balance and the posterior chain.
-It primarily targets the hamstrings, glutes and calves while demanding core control and a neutral spine for safe, progressive strength work.
+The Single Leg Hinge is a medium-difficulty unilateral hip-hinge that trains hamstrings, glutes and calves while improving single-leg balance and stability.
+It emphasizes a slight knee bend, neutral spine and controlled range of motion to build strength and prepare for single-leg deadlift progressions.

 How to Do Single Leg Hinge

-1. Set your stance: Stand on one leg with a slight knee bend and the other knee raised to hip height.
-Shift weight into the heel and engage your core for balance.
+- Set stance: Stand tall on your working leg with a slight knee bend and the other knee raised to hip height to start in a balanced position.

-3. Hinge from hips: Push the working hip back while keeping the standing knee slightly bent and tension in the glute and hamstring to initiate the movement.
+- Hinge at hips: Push the working hip back while keeping the standing knee soft; maintain tension in the glute and hamstring as you hinge forward.

 Muscle Groups